The Best Garage Security Systems in 2025

 You can purchase a SimpliSafe system one of two ways.
 First, you can select a premade security package.
 Here’s what those look like:

-SimpliSafe offers one of the best home security system apps, so I don’t understand why they require each system to use an analog, push-button keypad.
+SimpliSafe offers one of the best home security system apps, so we don’t understand why they require each system to use an analog, push-button keypad.
 They cost about $70 and make the system feel a little dated.
-When I tested the SimpliSafe system, this piece of equipment was almost never used.
-I greatly preferred to arm and disarm my system using my smartphone and the SimpliSafe app.
+When we tested the SimpliSafe system, this piece of equipment was almost never used.
+We preferred to arm and disarm our system using our smartphone and the SimpliSafe app.

 -

-Equipment Costs Starting at $199 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $20 Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Ring Overview
+Equipment Costs Packages starting at $199.98 Monitoring Options Professional and DIY Monthly Monitoring Costs $10 with the purchase of a Ring Home plan Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Why We Selected Ring

 >> Compare: Ring vs. Vivint